Employee Engagement Questionnaire: Are You Engaged or Disengaged At Work?

 Graphic that says are you engaged or disengaged at work for employee engagement questionnaire

 We’ve all worked with someone who has literally “checked out.”
-Maybe it was a coworker, manager or even YOU.
-The problem is that disengagement is like a virus that spreads quickly.
-It has immediate negative repercussions on productivity, communication, collaboration, innovation, morale, customer service, you name it!
-Not surprising, it’s also costing your company BIG TIME.
-The Gallup organization estimates that over $300 billion a year is lost due to disengaged workers.
-Think of all the POSITIVE CHANGES to be made with that money!
+Maybe it was a coworker, manager, or even YOU.
+The problem is that low employee engagement is like a virus that spreads quickly.
+It has immediate negative repercussions on productivity, communication, collaboration, innovation, morale, employee turnover, customer service, you name it!
+Not surprisingly, it’s also costing your company BIG TIME.
+The Gallup organization estimates that over $300 billion a year is lost due to low employee engagement.
+Think of all the POSITIVE CHANGES to be made with that money, how much happier engaged employees can be, and how much better the employee experience can be while supporting a healthy bottom line at your company!
+It’s time to make employee satisfaction a priority.

 How engaged are you at work?
-Take a few minutes to complete our employee engagement questionnaire designed to measure your levels.
-Don’t forget to read our suggestions for addressing disengagement.
+Take a few minutes to complete our employee engagement questionnaire designed to measure employee engagement.
+Don’t forget to read our suggestions for addressing disengagement and ways to improve employee engagement.

-EMPLOYEE ENGAGEMENT QUESTIONNAIRE: Am I Engaged or Disengaged?
+EMPLOYEE ENGAGEMENT SURVEY: Am I Engaged or Disengaged?

 (Y = Yes, N= No, DK = Don’t Know)